CCSGroupInternational/awesome-opensource/README.md

 * [Ansible](https://www.ansible.com/) Automation for everyone (Python)
 * [Chef](https://www.chef.io/chef/) Declarative (Ruby)
+* [Cobbler](https://cobbler.github.io) is a versatile Linux deployment server
 * [Foreman](https://theforeman.org/) Complete lifecycle management tool for physical and virtual servers.
+* [Fabric](http://www.fabfile.org/) is a high level Python library designed to execute shell commands remotely over SSH
+* [FAI] (http://fai-project.org/) is a non-interactive system to install and configure Linux systems and software packages
 * [Libcloud](https://libcloud.apache.org/) Python library for interacting with many of the popular cloud service providers using a unified API
 * [Packer](https://www.packer.io/) Build Automated Machine Images
+* [Paramiko](http://www.paramiko.org/) is a Python implementation of the SSH protocol, providing both client and server functionality
 * [Puppet](https://puppet.com/) Software discovery, management, and delivery automatic and pervasive
 * [SaltStack](https://repo.saltstack.com/) is a software to automate the management and configuration of any infrastructure or application at scale.
 * [Terraform](https://www.terraform.io/) Write, Plan, and Create Infrastructure as Code